Netflix/lemur/docs/administration/index.rst

 LemurInstanceProfile is the IAM role you will launch your instance with.
 It actually has almost no rights.
 In fact it should really only be able to use STS to assume role to the Lemur role.

-Here is are example polices for the LemurInstanceProfile:
+Here are example policies for the LemurInstanceProfile:

 SES-SendEmail